-When dealing with network or device failure, MSPs need to act fast to restore availability.
+When dealing with a failure, MSPs need to act fast to restore availability.
 Each second that goes by without resolution has a direct impact on revenue, productivity, and customer satisfaction.
-To restore the network as quickly as possible, technicians need an easy way to get a comprehensive overview of the network to identify the problem.
+To restore the network as quickly as possible, technicians need an easy way to get a comprehensive overview to identify the problem.

-To do so efficiently, MSPs should consider using a network topology map.
-A network map can show you exactly where a device is located, as well as real-time data on network performance that can help diagnose the root cause of an issue.
-This article will cover what exactly a network topology map is, how to create one, and what tools MSPs should have in their arsenal to aid network mapping.
+To do so efficiently, MSPs should consider using a topology map which can show you exactly where a device is located, as well as real-time data on network performance that can help diagnose the root cause of an issue.

 What is network mapping?

-Network mapping provides a visual representation of your network’s connectivity, both physically and virtually.
+It provides a visual representation of your network’s connectivity, both physically and virtually.
 The phrase “network mapping” refers to a group of tasks that contribute to the creation of a network map.
-This includes network diagrams, flow charts, device inventories, and topology detection.
-Network maps are visual aids often used for network maintenance purposes.
-They are also useful for sharing network information between technicians, particularly those who are new to the network.
+This includes diagrams, flow charts, device inventories, and topology detection.
+Maps are visual aids often used for maintenance purposes.
+They are also useful for sharing information between technicians, particularly those who are new.

 How do you create a network topology map?

 These five steps will help you create an accurate and useful network map that features all the necessary elements and can be shared with your team.
 Using a network topology mapper tool can simplify and centralize this process, increasing your team’s productivity.

 1. Identify which areas need to be mapped